-To see the most recent issue of Lion's Head Magazine scroll down past the books.
+To see the last issue of Lion's Head Magazine scroll down past the books.
 For more books continue on past Lion's Head Magazine.
 For more issues of the magazine and still more books keep scrolling and click Older Posts.
 Or simply check the Archives on the right-hand side of the screen.
+The magazine is currently on leave while the editors attend to other matters.

 Wednesday, October 15